How Physical AI Is Transforming Work and Healthcare

 Amazon represents the largest real-world deployment of Physical AI to date.
 By 2026, the company operates a global fleet of over one million robots, turning its logistics network into a living laboratory for embodied intelligence.

-While early deployments focused on simple, repetitive movements, Amazon now employs interconnected systems—DeepFleet, Vulcan, Proteus, and Sequoia—that form a unified ecosystem of learning-enabled, adaptive robots.
+Initially, deployments focused on simple, repetitive tasks.
+However, Amazon now uses interconnected systems— DeepFleet, Vulcan, Proteus, and Sequoia—to create a unified ecosystem of adaptive, learning-enabled robots.

 DeepFleet: Coordinating Intelligence at Scale